 Here you will find a nice natural swimming pool that you can sit in and have the water from the waterfall cascade over you.

-Then if you take a small 10 minute hike further up the hill you will come to the second Na Muang waterfall.
+Then just a small 10 minute walk up the hill, will take you to the second Na Muang waterfall.

 Mummified Monk at Wat Khunaram